textileio/js-textile/packages/js-threads/README.md

 npm run test:browser
 ```

-Similarly, you can compile the Typescript-based sub-packages to Javascript all at once:
+Similarly, you can compile the Typescript-based sub-packages to Javascript all at once.
+This will also build the browser bundles via webpack:

 ```bash
 npm run build